 - A polished live show

 - A decent live video (more important that video quality is performance quality) of you performing in front of actual people who appear as if they care that you exist.

 - A search engine friendly website and a presence on social networks.

-- A bio that doesn’t have a second paragraph starting with “and then when he was two” (or similar) that touches on people you’ve played with, written with, opened gigs for etc.
+- An inventive bio that touches on the people you’ve played with, written with, opened gigs for etc.

-- Quality time with other musicians tradinf business ideas and information
+- Quality time with other musicians trading business ideas and information

 - Having managed your own project enough to know what you aren’t good at doing on your own and what specifically you need the most help with.

 Most music managers I’ve met have fallen into a few basic categories: